gatsbyjs/gatsby/examples/using-remark/src/pages/2017-11-14---excerpts/index.md

 }
 ```

-`gatsby-transformer-remark` uses [gray-matter]() to parse markdown frontmatter.
-You can specify gray-matter's excerpt_separator, as well as any of the other gray-matter options mentioned [here](), in the `gatsby-config.js` file.
+You can also manually mark in your markdown where to stop excerpting—similar to Jekyl. `gatsby-transformer-remark` uses [gray-matter]() to parse markdown frontmatter, so you can specify an excerpt_separator, as well as any of the other options mentioned [here](), in the `gatsby-config.js` file.

 ```json
 {